malhal/SwiftDataX/README.md

 # SwiftDataX

-SwiftDataX brings extended features to SwiftData like `FetchedModelsController` which is like `NSFetchedResultsController` and a `QueryView` that simplifies dynamic predicate and sort descriptors.
-It also has `@Query2` an open source implementation of `@Query` which might give you an idea of what it might look like and a matching `Query2View` to use with for dynamic queries. `@Query2` uses Swift's built-in `Result` which is an enum containing either the results or the error which I prefer compared with `@Query`'s implementation of a serperate error var.
-Animation and transaction params have been removed and the .animation modifier is preferred, other property wrappers like @AppStorage don't have these params either.
+SwiftDataX brings extended features to SwiftData like `FetchedModelsController` which is like `NSFetchedResultsController` and a `QueryController` that enables dynamic predicate and sort descriptors.
+It also has `@Query2` an open source implementation of `@Query` which might give you an idea of how it might be implemented.
+Since the Query's built-in controller is not public, a `QueryView` wrapper is provided to use `@Query` with for dynamic queries. `QueryController` and `@Query2` use Swift's built-in `Result` which is an enum containing either the results or the error which I prefer compared with `@Query`'s implementation of a distinct error var.
+Animation and transaction params have been removed and the `.animation` modifier is preferred, since other property wrappers like `@AppStorage` don't have these either.

-* `QueryView` & `Query2View`: for easily displaying dynamic fetches.
+* `QueryView`: a wrapper for `@Query` that's a workaround for enabling dynamic queries.
+* `QueryController`: a `@StateObject` for dynamic SwiftData queries in a more sensible way.
-* `@Query2`: open source version of `@Query` upgraded to use a Swift `Result` type to represent either valid results or an error as one value.
+* `@Query2`: open source version of `@Query` powered by `QueryController`.
+* `QueryController` `@Query2` use a Swift `Result` type to represent either valid results or an error as one value.
-* `FetchedModelsController`: an `@Observable` class implementation of a fetch controller for SwiftData similar to `NSFetchedResultsController`.
+* `FetchedModelsController`: a fetch controller for SwiftData similar to Core Data's `NSFetchedResultsController`.

 Note: It currently uses a private notification for model context changes which could be a problem for app review but probably not since it is just a string and not a private method.

-Here is an example of how `@DynamicQuery` can be used to fetch detail items, updating the predicate whenever the parent item changes:
+Here is an example of how `QueryController` can be used to fetch detail items, updating the predicate whenever the parent item changes:

 ```
 import SwiftUI